urinieto/msaf/README.md

 The MSAF datasets should be formatted as follows:

-    my\_collection/
+    my_collection/
         audio: The audio files of your collection.
         estimations: Estimations (output) by MSAF.
 Should be empty initially.
         features: Feature files for speeding up running time.
 Should be empty initially.
         references: Human references for evaluation purposes.

-Using this toy dataset as an example, we could run MSAF by simply:
+Using this toy dataset as an example, we could run MSAF using the Foote algorithm for boundaries by simply:

+    ./run.py my_collection -f hpcp -bid foote

+Additionally, we can spread the work across multiple processors, by using the `-j` flag.
+By default the number of processors is 4, this can be set by typing:

+    ./run.py my_collection -f hpcp -bid foote -j 4

+For more information, please type:

-    ./run.py my\_collection
+    ./run.py -h

 ###As a Python module###